-Signs and Exposure to radiation can cause two kinds of health effects: Symptoms: deterministic or stochastic.
-Deterministic effects are observa deterministic or stochastic.
+Exposure to radiation can cause two kinds of health effects: deterministic or stochastic.
 Deterministic effects are observable health effects occurring soon after receiving large doses.
-These include hair loss, skin burns, nausea, or death.
+These include hair loss, skin burns, nausea, or death (Acute Radiation Syndrome).
 Stochastic effects are long-term exposure effects, such as cancer.
-The radiation dose determines the severity of a deterministic effect and the probability of a stochastic effect in conjunction with the type of emission, which is usually man-made.
-Transmission: Only victims contaminated with irradiated particles, either externally or internally, can expose other people to radiation.
+The radiation dose determines the severity of a deterministic effect and the probability of a stochastic effect in conjunction with the type of emission, which is usually manmade.